Domestic abuse victim shares story during search for attempted murder suspect

-LIMESTONE COUNTY, Ala.
+LINCOLN COUNTY, Tenn.
 (WHNT) — The search continues for a man accused in a domestic dispute that nearly killed a woman.

 Crystal Shannon says she was nearly beaten to death by her former boyfriend and now she says that man is threatening her while on the run from law enforcement.